joelouthan/Theologicus/src/confession-1689/1689-19-4-the-command-of-the-lord-is-radiant.md

 ## The Text

->Psalm 19:8b (CSB) [...] the command of the LORD is radiant, making the eyes light up.
+>Psalm 19:8b [...] the command of the LORD is radiant, making the eyes light up.

 ## The Chapter